jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 Upgraded BD/PD artifacts, landed proposals, marketplace revenue, and impact signals that strengthen the flywheel.

 ### Intelligence Subsystem
-The underlying meta-improvement engine that powers Synapse.
+The underlying meta-improvement engine that powers Synapse and centralizes all intelligence functions.

 **How it works**:
-This subsystem contains three tightly coupled pillars:
+This subsystem runs centrally in sage-intelligence and contains three tightly coupled pillars plus meta-stall detection and continuous idea-bank scoring:

 1. **Meta-RL Improvement Loop** — closed self-critique engine that evaluates past recommendations against four objectives using real downstream outcomes and calibration error.
+Includes Phase 7 meta-stall reflection that queries the idea bank and generates proposals.
 2. **Neural-Net Scoring Head** — learnable brain that takes rich fragment features and outputs predictions for the four objectives plus uncertainty estimates.
 Calibration error drives its continuous improvement.
 3. **Training/Distillation Pipeline** — curates high-utility data and progressively distills it into smaller, specialized Enigma models optimized for verifiable solving problems and designed to run locally on modest hardware.

-Synapse (the Meta-Agent) orchestrates this subsystem and uses its outputs to deliver better real-time assistance and smarter strategies.
+Synapse orchestrates this subsystem, maintains learning_ideas.md and tuning.md, and uses its outputs to deliver better real-time assistance and smarter strategies.

 **Outputs**:
 Continuous self-improvement of scoring, strategies, and models across all subsystems, plus progressively better local Enigma models.